stefanbesler/struckig/README.md

 of the original C++ code for the following reasons.
 - the original code uses templates and C++17 features to reduce load during runtime.
 - the codesys compiler , in contrast to C++ compilers, does not come with a lot of compile time optimizations.
 Even simple loop unwrapping optimizations are not performed - probably to make debugging easier (?)
-- while some optimizations could be done by hands, I would rather have to code as close to the original as possible, only changing the architecture where it is required, because of limitiations of the programming language of the port.
+- while some optimizations could be done by hand, I would rather have the port as close to the original as possible, only changing the architecture where it is required, because of limitiations of the programming language of the port.

 If you are looking for best possible performance of Ruckig, I suggest you look into making pantor/ruckig a TwinCAT C++ Module.
 Howver, if you would like to use a library that is implemented in a IEC 61131-3 conform language, this port of pantor/ruckig might be for you at.